 Coffee beans, tea leaves, and cacao seeds are naturally caffeine-rich.
-Yet, not everyone has the tenacity to take all that pure, naturally occurring caffeine every morning.
-Some 83% of US adults want to cut down their daily caffeine consumption.
+Yet, not everyone has the tenacity to take all that pure, naturally occurring caffeine with each cup of coffee.

 Using RNA interference, which is a gene-silencing technology, Japanese researchers were able to cut down as much as 70% of the caffeine from the controlled plant.
 Yet, it’s still far from the goal of cultivating a naturally caffeine-free coffee plant.
 As of today, the research is still ongoing and kept under wraps.